Alone-codes/Login-page/README.md

- Certainly!
-Below is a sample README.md file outlining a login and signup page project in 10 concise points:

----

 # Login and Signup Page Project

 This project is a simple web application featuring a login and signup page using HTML, CSS, and JavaScript.